-The Zenfone 10 is absolutely, hands down, one of my favorite smartphones of 2023.
-The Zenfone 10 is Asus’s latest flagship smartphone, starting from $799, which is quite reasonable for a high-end device.
-It poses strong competition for the Pixel 7, the OnePlus 11, and others.
-I’ve been using it as my full-time smartphone for a two weeks, so here’s my in-depth Asus Zenfone 10 review.
+The Asus Zenfone 10 is absolutely, hands down, one of my favorite smartphones of 2023, starting at $799, which is quite reasonable for a high-end device.
+It poses strong competition for the Pixel 7, the OnePlus 11, and other flagships.
+I’ve been using it as my full-time smartphone for two weeks, and here’s my full review.

 Inside the box?

-The Asus Zenfone 10 is a blissfully compact smartphone, with a 5.9-inch display, making it one of the smallest mobiles of 2023.
-Compared to other favorites like the Pixel 7A and the Xiaomi 13, the Zenfone 10 is comfortably smaller.
-If you’re tired of dealing with larger 6.5-inch devices, this phone is a salvation.
-It’s incredibly lightweight, weighing just 170 grams, so much so that it’s hard to feel its presence.
+The Asus Zenfone 10 is a compact smartphone with a 5.9-inch display, making it one of the smallest mobiles of 2023.
+Compared to other favorites like the Pixel 7A and the Xiaomi 13, it’s comfortably smaller.
+If you’re tired of dealing with larger 6.5-inch devices, this phone is your salvation.
+It’s incredibly lightweight, weighing just 170 grams.

-You have five color options to choose from, including black, white, blue, a fresh Aurora green model, and a bold red one, which happens to be my favorite.
+The Asus Zenfone has five color options to choose from, including black, white, blue, a fresh Aurora green model, and a bold red one, which happens to be my favorite.
 It demands attention without compromising on any aspect.
-The front is protected by Gorilla Glass Victus, and after two weeks of use, I’ve only noticed one tiny scratch, while the metal frame and back remain in perfect condition.
-It still looks brand new.

 Zen UI and Features

-Like all flagships, the Zenfone 10 runs on Android 13, soon to be upgraded to version 14.
+Like all flagships, the Asus Zenfone 10 runs on Android 13, soon to be upgraded to version 14.
 Asus promises two OS upgrades and four years of security updates, which is respectable but falls short compared to rivals like Google, OnePlus, and Samsung that offer more OS updates.
-Nonetheless, it means you can use this phone for a good three to four years without worrying about malware and other issues.
-I personally enjoy the everyday experience on the Zenfone 10.
+However, you can use this phone for a good three to four years without worrying about malware and other issues.

-Asus has included a few other extras, such as a dedicated gaming mode, which I’ll discuss in more detail shortly.
+Asus has included a few other extras, such as a dedicated gaming mode.
 As for storage, you can get up to 512GB of space for your media, apps, and more.
 It will take me a while to fill that up.
-Sadly, the Zenfone 10 doesn’t support expanding the storage with a microSD memory card.
-However, the SIM tray does have space for two SIM cards, in case you need it.
+The Zenfone 10 doesn’t support expanding the storage with a microSD memory card.
+However, the SIM tray does have space for two SIM cards, in case you need them.

 Display

 The Asus Zenfone 10 has a 5.9-inch AMOLED panel by Samsung, offering a Full HD Plus resolution and 445 pixels per inch.
-This results in pleasingly crisp visuals.
+The results are pleasingly crisp visuals.
 As expected from flagship devices, the colors pop, the blacks are deep, and the contrast is excellent.
 I have no complaints regarding the display.

 Audio

-As expected from a flagship smartphone, the Zenfone 10 features a stereo speaker setup.
-Comparing it to a fresh new smartphone from HTC, starting at 499 pounds in the UK, the Zenfone 10’s speakers may not be the most powerful, considering its compact size.
+The Zenfone 10 features a stereo speaker setup.
+Its speakers may not be the most powerful, considering their compact size.
 However, all things considered, it really goes for it.
 At maximum volume, the entire phone rumbles vigorously, and you can feel the vibrations in your hands.
 It’s just about loud enough to hear clearly in noisy environments, and the clarity remains pretty good even at maximum volume.

 Performance and Gaming

-Now for the performance.
-There are no real shocks or surprises here.
-Like most other flagship smartphones in 2023, the Zenfone 10 is powered by the Qualcomm Snapdragon 8 Gen 2 chipset.
-It’s backed by up to 16GB of RAM.
-As you would imagine, the everyday experience is smooth, and you won’t have any worries if you want to indulge in some gaming during your spare time.
+The Asus Zenfone 10 boasts the Qualcomm Snapdragon 8 Gen 2 chipset and has up to 16GB of RAM.
+The everyday experience is smooth, and you won’t have any worries if you want to indulge in some gaming during your spare time.

 Battery life

-Once again, Asus has opted for Sony’s reliable 50-megapixel IMX766 sensor for the primary shooter, now enhanced with improved six-axis gimbal stabilization.
-This means the entire camera module can compensate for any hand shake, aided by on-screen guidance to assist you.
+Asus has opted for Sony’s reliable 50-megapixel IMX766 sensor for the primary shooter, enhanced with improved six-axis gimbal stabilization. which means the entire camera module can compensate for any hand shake.
 The Asus camera app is user-friendly, allowing you to simply point and shoot, though there are a few toggles and options to explore.
-Quick double-tap of the power button loads the camera swiftly.
+A quick double-tap of the power button loads the camera swiftly.

 The portrait mode generally works fine, although boosting the bokeh effect can sometimes give the impression that your subject has been cut out and placed on a different background.
 In dimmer conditions, fine details are lost, and some test photos showed a bit of graininess due to artificial sharpening.
-However, as long as your subject remains still, the results are usually good, though not quite at the level of Pixel or Galaxy S23 Ultra.
-There is a dedicated night mode to help brighten up low-light shots.
+However, as long as your subject remains still, the results are usually good, though not quite at the level of the Pixel or Galaxy S23 Ultra.

 The Zenfone 10 also includes a basic 13-megapixel ultra-wide-angle shooter with a 120-degree field of view.
 The colors are generally consistent with those from the primary camera, but distortion can occur if someone stands too close to the lens.
 In low-light situations, movement can lead to blurriness.
 Unfortunately, there is no telephoto zoom option, and you are limited to the primary and ultra-wide lenses.
 However, a quick two-times zoom toggle allows for digital cropping to get closer to your subject.